 The UTM Dean’s Office will provide up to $500 per student to support undergraduate research initiatives.

 Student stipends or salaries are not eligible for funding.
 Applications for funding to pay for ordinary course-related expenses or for funding to recover costs for research projects already completed will not be considered, except for funding to allow students to present papers or posters at conferences based on recently completed student-led research, as noted above.

 Applicants are advised to read the criteria and guidelines in their entirety before completing application forms to ensure that they are following proper procedures and that their submissions contain all of the information requested, including an endorsement by a faculty supervisor.

 - current undergraduate degree students at UTM;

-- registered as such during the period in which the research is to be conducted; and
+- registered in an uncompleted undergrad degree at UTM during the period in which the research is to be conducted;

-A student can submit only one application per academic year (either individually or as part of a group) and is eligible to receive no more than one UTM Undergraduate Research Grant (either individually or as a group).
+A student can submit only one application per academic year (either individually or as part of a group) and is eligible to receive no more than one UTM Undergraduate Research Grant (either individually or as a group) per academic year.

-The research project must be supervised by a faculty supervisor who is a faculty member with a continuing appointment at UTM or a CLTA whose term of appointment at UTM extends for at least one year beyond the date of the application.
+The research project must be supervised by a faculty supervisor who is a faculty member with a continuing appointment at UTM.
 A faculty supervisor can supervise only one application per competition round (e.g., one student’s application or one group application).

 The Research Project:

-- cannot be related to a current project in the same location with similar goals, and for which students are already funded;
+- cannot be related to a current project in the same location with similar goals for which students are already funded;

 - must be related to the student’s degree—or in the case of groups, to all of the students’ degrees; and